jurjees23/csc-pay/README.md

-# PLI Crypto Payment Gateway
+# CSC Crypto Payment Gateway

-A package to accept PLI token as Payment in your website or web application
+A package to accept CET token as Payment in your website or web application